Good to Great Schools Australia Logo

 Education experts break down the best ways to teach children how to read

 A Grattan Institute report earlier this week found one-third of students are failing to learn to read proficiently due to persistence with an older, discredited way of teaching.
-The report urged schools to abandon the “whole language” method of teaching kids to read, in favour of the evidence-based “structured literacy”.
+The report urged schools to abandon the ‘whole language’ method of teaching children to read in favour of evidence-based ‘structured literacy’.

 ABC News